Kakun21993/Silica-Miniscape-Cs/Fact.md

 this really maxed out my Cs knowledge, ive never expect that windows had feature that lets you bypass the normal shutdown, microsoft never documented this and hide it inside ntdll.dll
 My theories are this file is used in reboot between setting up device before oobe launches

+so the easter egg is not a random number, in cybersecurity those numbers are:
+426 references to https upgrade required
+1150  references to ERROR_OLD_WIN_VERSION